reselbob/workingwithactors/Temporal/BarrysPeanutsJava/readme.md

 ## (3) Navigate to the application working directory

-In a sepaarate terminal window run:
+In a separate terminal window run:

 ```